-The CSO offers mock interviews prior to on-campus interviews in the spring and fall of each year.
+The CDO offers mock interviews prior to on-campus interviews in the spring and fall of each year.
 In addition, mock interviews can be arranged at anytime by appointment.

 Our OCI is run on what is called a pre-select system.
 This means that students “bid” on employer interviews and based on the application materials they submit, employers select the students they wish to interview.
 It is therefore imperative that your application materials are error-free and first-rate.